Magyartanulas/magyartanulas.github.io/_posts/2012-02-06-whats-jekyll.md

 Starting from Section 2, there will be captioned images with no english translation.
 Try and see if you can ~~translate~~ understand these `Challenges` using the grammar concepts explained and the context of the images!
 Sometimes where it makes sense to explain through context, scenarios will be given between people.

+At the end of each section there will be a chance for review.
+Please leave a comment and rating to let us know how we're doing 😀

 ### Progression Route

 1. The Alphabet & Vowel Harmony